-The US Navy's Virginia Capes Range Complex is located in the coastal and offshore waters of the western North Atlantic Ocean adjacent to Delaware, Maryland, Virginia, and North Carolina.
+The US Navy's Virginia Capes Range Complex (VACAPES) is located in the coastal and offshore waters of the western North Atlantic Ocean adjacent to Delaware, Maryland, Virginia, and North Carolina.
 The seafloor features a broad continental shelf, with an inner zone of less than 200 m water depth, and an outer zone extending to water depths of 2000 m.
 A diverse array of marine mammals is found in this region, including baleen and toothed whales.

-In March 2012, an acoustic monitoring effort was initiated within the boundaries of the Virginia Capes Range Complex with support from U.S. Fleet Forces under contract to HDR and Duke University.
+In March 2012, an acoustic monitoring effort was initiated within the boundaries of the Virginia Capes Range Complex with funding support from the United States Fleet Forces Command (USFF).
 The goal of this effort was to characterize the vocalizations of marine mammal species present in the area, to determine their seasonal presence patterns, and to evaluate the potential for impact from naval operations.
-This report documents the analysis of data recorded by a High Frequency Acoustic Recording Package (HARP) that was deployed within the Virginia Capes Range Complex near Norfolk Canyon and collected data from June 2018 to May 2019 (Figure 1).
+This report documents the analysis of data recorded by a High-Frequency Acoustic Recording Package (HARP) that was deployed within the Virginia Capes Range Complex near Norfolk Canyon and collected data from May 2019 to May 2020 (Figure 1).

 Figure 1.
-Location of High-Frequency Acoustic Recording Package (HARPs) at NFC Site A (37° 09.87 N, 74° 27.95 W, depth 1050 m) deployed near Norfolk Canyon study area from June 2018 to May 2019.
+Location of High-Frequency Acoustic Recording Package (HARP) at NFC Site A (37° 09.87 N, 74° 27.95 W, depth 875 m) deployed near Norfolk Canyon from May 2019 to May 2020.